Medically reviewed by Drugs.com. Last updated on Oct 2, 2021.

-Both psoriatic arthritis and psoriasis are chronic diseases that get worse over time, but you may have periods when your symptoms improve or go into remission alternating with times when symptoms become worse.
+Both psoriatic arthritis and psoriasis are chronic diseases that worsen over time.
+However, you might have periods when your symptoms improve or go away temporarily.

-Psoriatic arthritis can affect joints on just one side or on both sides of your body.
+Psoriatic arthritis can affect joints on one or both sides of your body.
 The signs and symptoms of psoriatic arthritis often resemble those of rheumatoid arthritis.
 Both diseases cause joints to become painful, swollen and warm to the touch.

 However, psoriatic arthritis is more likely to also cause: